curtp/initiative_tracker/README.md

 **Re-roll Initiative**
 ```
 !init reroll - Re-rolls initiative for the current characters
+!init reroll [position number] - Re-rolls initiative for that specific position
+!init reroll '[character name]' - Re-rolls initiative for a specific character
 ```
 You can also click the crossing arrows (2nd from right) under the display to re-roll initiative (see screenshot above)